EU politicians back carbon market 2019 reform start

-STRASBOURG, France (Reuters) - The European Parliament on Wednesday approved a proposal to begin reform of the world’s biggest carbon market in 2019, clearing the last major hurdle before the plan can become law.
+STRASBOURG, France, July 8 (Reuters) - The European Parliament approved a proposal to begin reform of the world’s biggest carbon market in 2019, clearing the last major hurdle before the plan can become law.

-EU carbon allowances at around 7.50 euros per metric ton were little changed after the vote, which had been largely expected.
+EU carbon allowances at around 7.50 euros per tonne were little changed after the vote, which had been expected.

 Discussions have dragged on for months over the proposal to begin operating a Market Stability Reserve (MSR) to remove some of the surplus of carbon allowances that has depressed prices on the EU’s Emissions Trading System (ETS).